2ndSightLab/ai-tracker/awswishlist.md

 ## Wishes

+🟠 I want to be able to select any model available in Amazon Bedrock in Kiro. https://builder.aws.com/wishlist/3EdZnhuYbi5bCR6vBvzE4THvE8C_w/i-wish-we-could-select-from-all-the-bedrock-models-in-kiro-cli-and-others

 🟠 If I forget to chagne the email address, alias or name of a closed account I can't recreatea new one with the same information. https://builder.aws.com/wishlist/3ETtg4AwifUcBqGG03ZknTjF1g3_w/cannot-use-alias-email-name-that-was-used-on-a-closed-account

 🟠  I'm having to redo my Kiro subscription again.
 I don't like it that overages cost more than the base plan.
 That means I keep having to delete and create subscriptions to get the lowest price per token at all times.
 Even though I deleted some subscriptions at the end of the month in the past they got renewed.
 The fine print says the rollover is UTC which I thought caused my initial issues.
 But then it rolled over pre-UTC at the end of the month and I still got billed for a subscription in the next month when I tried to cancel it because I as taking a trip.
 This whole monthly subscription thing is painful.
 Some months I need to use it a lot and others not so much.
 Pay as you go pricing like all the rest of AWS - one of the core principles on which the service was built - would be so much more cost-effective to manage.
 Monthly billing is simple - but in the end it is painful for the user and the customer when you get into the details of using it and are trying to track costs and get the best value.